OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 "shared-memory" %} parallel computations on {% defn "multicores", "multicore"
 %} systems.
 As a Cilk programmer, you are only responsible for expressing the
 {% defn "logical parallelism" %} in your application, that is, which tasks *may* run in parallel.
-The OpenCilk compiler then produces optimized parallel code, and the OpenCilk runtime system schedules and load-balances your computation onto the available processors in a way that is provably close to optimal.
+(With Cilk, there are no tasks which *must* run in parallel.)
+The OpenCilk compiler produces optimized parallel code, and the OpenCilk runtime system schedules and load-balances your computation onto the available processors in a way that is provably close to optimal.

 When using the OpenCilk platform, you write code in the Cilk language, which extends C and C++ with a just few keywords to support task-parallel